Sunderland Shorts Film Festival returns for its 11th edition in May 2026!

 SCC, its members, employees, and volunteers of SSFF will not be held responsible for broken or incorrectly submitted URLs.

-It is your responsibility to ensure there is a working online screener submitted by 01/04/2023.
+It is your responsibility to ensure there is a working online screener submitted by 8 March 2026.

 It is your responsibility to ensure that the film is in full working order and submitted in the correct format.
 There are no refunds for entries with incorrectly formatted preview materials or non-working online screeners.

 There is a submission fee to enter your film in the SSFF.
-Payment has to be made online using the filmfreeway.com website and you will be asked whether you wish to pay using a credit or debit card.
+Payment must be made online using the filmfreeway.com website and you will be asked whether you wish to pay using a credit or debit card.
 Payment is in US dollars and therefore an exchange rate will apply at the time of the transaction.

 Submission fees listed are non-negotiable and not transferable.

-The final deadline for submissions to the SSFF 2023 is 27/03/2023
+The final deadline for submissions to the SSFF 2025 is 8th March 2025.

 There is a discount for student films and festival alumni are entitled to a discount waiver.